wwog/react/README.md

     - `get()`: Get the current state value
     - `set(newState)`: Update the state value
     - `use()`: React Hook, returns `[state, setState]` for using this state in components
+    - `useGetter()`: React Hook that only returns the state value, useful when you only need to read the state

 Use cases: